Android emulators have gained traction in recent times. The extra push came from the rise in popularity of games like PUBG Mobile on PC.

 Google has been notorious regarding allowing their app store on some of the emulators.
 Nox has its app store and offers pretty much all the trending apps without the need to log into your Google account.

-Offence by Nox Player
+Strike Two by Nox Player

 While on the second page of setup, many folks accept without realizing that it’s a consent form for installing the antivirus.
 It has been in hot waters for the same.